madewithlove/glue/README.md

 ### What's in the box
 Glue provides several providers out of the box:
 - **Routing**
     - Base routing system with `league/route`
     - PSR7 stack with `zendframework/zend-diactoros`
     - View engine with `twig/twig`
     - Facultative base controller

 - **Business**
     - Database handling with `illuminate/database`
     - Migrations with `robmorgan/phinx`
     - Command bus with `league/tactician`

 - **Development**
+    - Dotenv files with `vlucas/phpdotenv`
     - Logs handling with `monolog/monolog`
     - Debugbar with `maximebf/debugbar`
     - Small CLI with `symfony/console`
     - Filesystem with `league/flysystem`
     - REPL with `psy/psysh`

 Any of these can be overidden or removed; this package doesn't enforce any structure or the use of any dependency in particular besides `madewithlove/container` (as the Glue class expects service provider capabilities), so you can make of it whatever you wish.